underdogg-forks/flarebase/README.md

 1. The operator (human) access the audit log page at: *http://lesk/admin/audit*
 2. Locates the replay-able entry by it's spinning recycling icon in the action column, and click on it.
 3. The *replay* function of the *AuditsController* controller is invoked.
 The *replay* function locates the audit log entry from the id passed in, and redirect to the Laravel route that is store in the *replay_route*.
-In this case it is *admin.users.replay-edit*.
+In this case it is *admin.staff.replay-edit*.
-4. The *admin.users.replay-edit* route triggers the function *replayEdit* in the *UsersController* controller, as defined in the *app\Http\routes.php* file.
+4. The *admin.staff.replay-edit* route triggers the function *replayEdit* in the *UsersController* controller, as defined in the *app\Http\routes.php* file.
 5. The *replayEdit* function perform the following:
   1. Locates the audit log entry from the ID passed in from *AuditsController::replay()*.
   2. Grabs the data field and decodes it from json the associative array.